-Ardelyx, Inc. (the "Company," "we," "us" or "our") is a specialized biopharmaceutical company focused on discovering, developing and commercializing innovative first-in-class medicines to enhance the lives of patients with kidney and cardiorenal diseases.
+Ardelyx, Inc. (the "Company," "we," "us" or "our") is a biopharmaceutical company focused on the discovery, development, and commercialization of innovative first-in-class medicines to improve treatment for people with kidney and cardiorenal diseases.

 We operate in one business segment, which is the research, development and commercialization of biopharmaceutical products.